rcompos/kubespray-and-pray/README.md

     | -b     | Block device for containers          | /dev/sdc      |
     | -i     | Inventory file in directory _files_  | inventory.cfg |

-    Run script to deploy Kubernetes cluster to all nodes.
+    Run script to deploy Kubernetes cluster to all nodes with default values.

     `$ ./pray-for-cluster.sh`